chaimol/bio_code/pipline/KK4D/readme.md

 # Readme.md
 ### this is a pipline for analysis of coline genes,KaKs and 4DTv .

+# Here is the early KK4D will no longer be updated and maintained.
+The latest KK4D will be release in [KK4D github](https://github.com/chaimol/KK4D).

 #### It can analysis 2 species or 1 species.

 # Input